girls-basketball-recruiting/gbr/apps/web/SETUP.md

 ## Next Steps

-1. Review [CLERK_PAYLOAD_SYNC.md](./CLERK_PAYLOAD_SYNC.md) for detailed sync documentation
-2. Customize the Players collection in `collections/Players.ts`
+1. Customize the Players collection in `collections/Players.ts`
-3. Build out your player profile features
+2. Build out your player profile features
-4. Add more collections as needed
+3. Add more collections as needed
-5. Customize the frontend UI
+4. Customize the frontend UI

 ## Getting Help